alisonmulder/hello-world/README.md

 # hello-world
 My first repository
-I am a glider pilot and planetary scientist
+in which I state that I am a glider pilot and planetary scientist